matrix-org/areweoidcyet/index.md

 ### What's this matrix-authentication-service that I've heard about?

-[matrix-authentication-service](https://github.com/matrix-org/matrix-authentication-service) is a new OIDC Provider that we have been working on that will be used for much of the [migration support](#migration) outlined above.
+[matrix-authentication-service](https://github.com/matrix-org/matrix-authentication-service) is a new OpenID Provider that we have been working on that will be used for much of the [migration support](#migration) outlined above.

 It is designed to be lightweight enough (using Rust) that it can be embedded within a homeserver process (such as a Synapse).